 1. Be realistic in setting your goals

 The first step is to put housework in perspective.
-Be aware that a perfectly clean house as per your pre-baby days may simply not be possible now, or not without sacrificing time and attention away from the needs of your baby or toddler.
-However, it is quite possible to have a healthy, hygienic, clean home that still looks great, even though it may not be 100% “perfect”.
+Be aware that a perfectly clean house as per your pre-baby days may simply not be possible now, or at least not without sacrificing attention away from your child.
+However, it is quite possible to have a healthy, hygienic, clean home that still looks great, even though it may not be 100% "perfect".
 These tips show you how to achieve this while still delivering proper care for your baby or toddler.

 2. Spread your housework out over 3 to 5 days of the week